How your data will be used

 Data will only be used for research purposes.
 NatCen will store and manage all data securely and confidentially.
 Only the research team will have access to the data.
 The report produced as the result of this research will not identify any individuals taking part in the project.
-All personal information, and any other data held on the project, will be securely deleted after project completion in December 2022.
+All personal information, and any other data held on the project, will be securely deleted after project completion.

 Who can I contact with a query or a complaint?